A joint is a place where two different bones converge. A joint’s basic function is to move our body parts – which are connected by bones.

 In simple terms, arthritis relates to inflammation – a fundamental pathological process in response to injury and/or biological stimuli – of one or more joints.
 Inflammation may also be defined as protective tissue response to injury, or destruction of body cells.

-Arthritis is, of course, frequently accompanied by joint pain.
+Arthritis is frequently accompanied by joint pain.
 There are hundreds of forms of arthritis, though – and, their number is only growing.

 The forms range from those related to the oft-used, or misused expression, “wear and tear” of cartilage [for example, osteoarthritis, or OA] to those associated with inflammation due to an overactive immune system [for example, rheumatoid arthritis, or RA].
 The many forms of arthritis make up for what is collectively referred to as the most common range of chronic illnesses worldwide.